JJ/hoborg/text/text.md

 of the kidnappers.
-One of them, with overalls, a dirt-colored shirt, cordless boots and and a baseball bat, a middle-aged guy going on old age with a single tooth that we could see, hissed and kind of said
+One of them, with overalls, a dirt-colored shirt, cordless boots and and a baseball bat, a middle-aged guy going on old age with a single tooth that we could see, hissed and kind of said:

 "The honor of my daughter Tracy, who you're showing here naked an' all for all niggers and spics to see..."